 Learn about growing cucumbers.

 Watch: It’s all about the seeds!
 Ripe eggplants will stop growing and have glossy skins.
-When sliced open, you’ll find a few well-formed, light-colored, tender seeds.
+When sliced open, you’ll find a few well-formed, light-coloured, tender seeds.

 Harvest: Cut the eggplant from the plant with pruning shears, leaving about 1 inch of stem attached to the fruit.